Git21221/masterji-assignment1/README.md

 ## Usage

 - Navigate to `/otp-form` to use the OTP form.
-- Navigate to `/course-list` to view the dragable course list.
+- Navigate to `/course-list` to view the draggable course list.
 - Navigate to `/batches` to view the batches table.

 ## Features